 How Do Architects Charge Fees?

-TIP: If you have fee proposal from an architect that is a single figure or is hard to understand, ask them to split it in to these stages (they are based on the RIBA Plan of Work so all architects will understand this); and to explain exactly what you will get for the fee at each stage.
+If you have fee proposal from an architect that is hard to understand, ask them to split it in to these 6 stages based on the RIBA Plan of Work; and to explain exactly what you will get at each stage.

 How Much Are Architects Fees?